Suren-Jewels/YubiKey-VDI-ServiceNow-Support/README.md

 Senior Cloud Engineer | Infrastructure & Security Specialist

 *For inquiries about this project or collaboration opportunities, please reach out via LinkedIn.*

+## 📄 License

+This repository contains fully sanitized, non‑sensitive documentation and support patterns for YubiKey MFA, VDI access, and ServiceNow identity workflows.
+All content is provided strictly for educational and portfolio demonstration purposes.

+No proprietary configurations, internal authentication logic, or confidential operational details are included.

+You may reference or adapt the public patterns in this repository, but all real‑world implementations must follow your organization’s security, compliance, and identity governance requirements.